 Eco-friendly: Natural stones like marble don’t require any kind of chemical processing and they prove to be environmentally-friendly as compared to synthetic floor materials which lead to emission of harmful gases and toxic wastes.

-Shine: Marble floor tiles can take high dosages of polish while other natural stone tiles can get ruined.
+Shine: Marble floor tiles can take high doses of polish while other natural stone tiles can get ruined.
 You can add as much polish as you desire and the floor will sparkle with glamorous elegance.
 The shimmering and silky effect of marble floors makes them stand out even in empty hallways.

 Density: Marble is a high-density stone, therefore making it an appropriate choice for flooring for areas with lots of traffic or continuous use.